-Intrastromal corneal ring segments, also known as intracorneal rings or intacs, are small devices implanted into the eye to correct vision.
+Intrastromal corneal ring segments, also known as intracorneal rings, are small devices implanted into the eye to correct vision.
 This minimally invasive surgical option is usually used to correct mild to moderate myopia (nearsightedness) or keratoconus, an eye disorder in which the cornea takes on a more conical shape than the normal gradual curve.

 Who Are Candidates?